-To add a ground control point individually, press the New Point... button on the right side of the Pixels to Points Tool dialog, under the image preview.
+To add a ground control point individually, press the New Point... button found below the Ground Control Points list in the Pixels to Points Tool dialog.

 Enter the location of the Control Point using one of the options in the Location section of the Ground Control Point info dialog displayed to the right.
 Optionally specify the Elevation, name and custom symbol to use for the Ground Control Point.